Mpdreamz/localghost.io/contents/articles/writing-a-simple-wintersmith-plugin-2013-02-03/index.md

+---
 title: Writing a simple wintersmith plugin
 author: Mpdreamz
 date: 2013-02-03 19:57
 template: article.jade
+---

 I wanted to hook in to how `<img>` are outputted by giving them a wrapper element.
-The reason I want to do this is so that i can give the wrapper a full page width background while centering and constraining the img's.
+The reason I want to do this is so that i can give the wrapper a full page width background while centering and constraining the img's `max-width` to different sizes on different screen sizes.

 Enter `wintersmith-markdownhacks`: